ajancheta/tap-room-react/README.md

 There are no known bugs.

 ## Support and contact details
-This application is best viewed on a full screen.
 Should any problems occur, discover other bugs, or experience issues with viewing, please contact me at ashleyjancheta@gmail.com

 Copyright (c) 2019 **_Ashley J. Ancheta_**